 The main hurdle for many organisations in embedding a customer-focused culture is its ‘people’ – particularly in relation to internal customer service.

 Examples of how poor internal customer service can impact the external customer experience, particularly from a local government perspective:

 - A major capital works project has unscheduled night works approaching, which they have only received 48 hours notification from the reliant agency.
-They seek the help of the Communications team to draft and distribute notification letters to impacted residents, place info on Council’s website and social media.
+They seek the help of the Communications team to draft and distribute notification letters to impacted residents, place info on the Council’s website and social media.
 The Comms Team response “we require more notice – nothing we can do in this short timeframe”, “I’ll be on an RDO tomorrow, so you will need to manage this yourself” etc.

-- Where possible, Council supports local businesses through procurement, however the Finance Team still have the archaic 28 day terms to pay an invoice and won’t budge, resulting in disgruntled local businesses with impacted cash-flow and poor perception of Council’s care factor.
+- Where possible, Council supports local businesses through procurement, however, the Finance Team still have the archaic 28-day terms to pay an invoice and won’t budge, resulting in disgruntled local businesses with impacted cash-flow and poor perception of Council’s care factor.

 - A call was transferred via the Contact Centre to another officer and a voice message was left.
 However, the said officer has failed to respond to the community member, resulting in several complaints to Customer Service staff.

 - The winner is “it’s not in my position description”!

 - Good Customer Experience: Organised, Knowledgeable, Efficient, Committed

 - Bad Customer Experience: Useless, Inept, In-efficient, Non-caring, costing us money!